LordofBone/WestworldPrototypeSkull/README.md

-# Virtual Loopback Device Setup on Raspberry Pi
+# Westworld Prototype Skull

-This guide will walk you through the process of setting up a virtual loopback device on a Raspberry Pi.
-This allows you to record audio coming from the speakers while also playing the sound.
+This guide will walk you through the process of setting up the Westworld Prototype Skull on a Raspberry Pi.

 ## Prerequisites